JuggernautTej/8_Week_SQL_Challange/Case_Study_2/Pizza_Metrics_Solutions.md

 | 104         | 2                             | 1                               |
 | 105         | 1                             | 0                               |

-## Q8.
-How many pizzas were delivered that had both exclusions and extras?
+## Question 8; How many pizzas were delivered that had both exclusions and extras?
 ````sql
 SELECT
         count(c.pizza_id) as delivered_pizzas_with_exclusions_and_extras